 Make sure your GP is talking ovaries too

-GPs play a vital role in getting women diagnosed with ovarian cancer.
+GPs play a vital role in the diagnosis of ovarian cancer.
 They are the first port of call for women with symptoms, and early diagnosis often depends on getting women referred for investigations quickly.

-Ovarian Cancer Action has a programme of training sessions and materials for GPs to help them identify possible symptoms quickly and make appropriate referrals.
-If you want your GP to know about this order one of our training packs today and give it to them next time you have an appointment!
+Ovarian Cancer Action has materials for GPs to help them identify possible symptoms quickly and make appropriate referrals.
+You can order one of our training packs today and give it to them next time you have an appointment!
 Visit ovarian.org.uk/gps